flatironinstitute/flatiron-usage-vizwall/README.md

 - Style and add cool fonts
 - Improve labeling
 - Add open GPUs/CPUs as number under the donut
+- Handle erroring on bubbleplot
+- Hover on bubbleplot

 ### Other charts for potential v2?